Why should I support the Rochester Makerspace?

 Yes.
 Right now you store your personal tools and supplies in a large plastic storage bin or a tool box for free.
 Please talk to us if you need more space than that.
 We’ll try to accommodate you if we can.
 But you can not store any dangerous items or flammable substances that might require us to comply with expensive or time consuming safety regulations.

-Sorry, but we have a limited amount of storage space and bills to pay.
-So we’re probably going to someday charge a small amount for storage.
+We have a limited amount of storage space and bills to pay.
+So someday we may have to charge a small monthly fee for storage.

 Do you provide everything I might need?